helio-fm/helio-sequencer/Docs/getting-started.md

  * **drag-only mode**: a kind of auxiliary mode, hold `Space` to [toggle](tips-and-tricks.md#spacebar-panning) it temporarily,
  * **selection mode** is only displayed on mobile platforms.

-All notes, when edited, are aligned to the grid, which depends on the zoom level and supports the resolution of up to 1/64 notes.
+All notes, when edited, are aligned to the grid.
+The grid resolution (the density of barlines) depends on the zoom level and supports up to 1/64 notes.
+Tip: holding `Alt` while editing notes disables snapping to the grid.

 All edits are undoable; note that the last 10 undo actions are saved in the project and are still available after restarting the app.